 When should I seek help?

-Do not give your child anything to eat or drink until they have been examined by the doctor, in case surgery is required.
+Do not give your child anything to eat or drink until the doctor examines them.
+This in case your child needs surgery.

 You may give paracetamol to help reduce the pain.
 You must follow the dosage instructions on the bottle.
 It is dangerous to give more than the recommended dose.